Skip to main content

 1. Improve diversity in leadership positions and in all aspects of neurosurgical practice.
 We need to have people in our clinics and hospitals who can relate to the patients they treat, share their cultural and social backgrounds and understand their rationale in making decisions.

-2. Support patients with brain and other traumatic injury with positive language.
+2. Support patients with brain and other traumatic injuries with positive language.
 Neurosurgeons should familiarize themselves with the scientific literature regarding brain injury outcomes.
 Patients should always be referred to a brain injury rehabilitation doctor for follow-up if possible.
 If not possible, patients should receive separate referrals to physical, occupational, speech, vestibular and cognitive therapy or neuropsychology as needed.
 Neurosurgeons who see many patients with brain injury should consider hiring an advanced practice provider dedicated to following these patients.

 3. Advocate for legislation supporting risk-reductive measures.
-Seatbelt, child seat and helmet laws all definitively reduce brain and other traumatic injuries.
+Seatbelt, child seat and helmet laws all reduce brain and other traumatic injuries.
 Measures to control the distribution of firearms also reduce risk.
 Neurosurgeons need to be vocal with their elected officials, so they understand the connection between firearms and morbidity and mortality.

 4. Advocate for better insurance — including Medicare and Medicaid coverage of brain injury diagnostics and therapeutics.
 Neurosurgeons need to help their patients and others get the help that they need.